ditte816j/notes/README.md

 # 2023-12-26
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the power of modularity and reuse; break your code into small, well-defined modules that can be easily tested, maintained, and reused in other projects."

+# 2023-12-27
+- Today's programming wisdom is to embrace the principles of simplicity and readability.
+Write code that is easy to understand and maintain, not just for yourself, but for others who may need to work with it in the future.
+Remember that complexity is the enemy of reliability and scalability.
+Refactor and modularize your code whenever possible to promote reuse and reduce redundancy.
+Always prioritize good naming conventions, consistent formatting, and adequate documentation.
+Lastly, remember that programming is a collaborative effort; respect and learn from the collective knowledge and experiences of the coding community.